 All goods shall be delivered suitably packaged to the destination specified on the Order.
 The Supplier shall not charge the Purchaser for pallets, containers or packaging and the Purchaser shall not be responsible for storage or return of such items.

 10. Advice Notes

-Where the point of delivery is other than a Purchaser's factory a complete copy of all dispatch documents shall be sent to Purchaser on the day of dispatch.
-If UK import duty is chargeable on any Goods, Supplier shall notify Purchaser in sufficient time for Customs arrangements to be made such that import of items required for re-export may be made duty free.
+10.2 Where the point of delivery is other than a Purchaser's factory a complete copy of all despatch documents shall be sent to the Purchaser on the day of despatch.
+If UK import duty is chargeable on any Goods, the Supplier shall notify the Purchaser in sufficient time for Customs arrangements to be made such that import of items required for re-export may be made duty free.